eljojo/peter/README.md

  * A **correct** init process ([learn more](http://phusion.github.io/baseimage-docker/)).
  * Fixes APT incompatibilities with Docker.
  * syslog-ng.
- * The cron daemon.
+ * The cron daemon (disabled by default)
  * The SSH server, so that you can easily login to your container to inspect or administer things.
 Password and challenge-response authentication are disabled by default.
 Only key authentication is allowed.
  * [Runit](http://smarden.org/runit/) for service supervision and management.

 Language support:

- * Ruby 1.9.3, 2.0.0 and 2.1.0.
-   * 2.1.0 is configured as the default.
+ * Ruby 2.1.0, configured as default.
+   * Planned to include jruby.
    * Ruby is installed through [the Brightbox APT repository](https://launchpad.net/~brightbox/+archive/ruby-ng).
 We're not using RVM!
- * Python 2.7 and Python 3.0.
  * Node.js 0.10, through [Chris Lea's Node.js PPA](https://launchpad.net/~chris-lea/+archive/node.js/).
- * A build system, git, and development headers for many popular libraries, so that the most popular Ruby, Python and Node.js native extensions can be compiled without problems.
+ * A build system, git, and development headers for many popular libraries, so that the most popular Ruby and Node.js native extensions can be compiled without problems.

 Web server and application server:

  * Nginx 1.6.
 Disabled by default.
- * [Phusion Passenger 4](https://www.phusionpassenger.com/).
-Disabled by default (because it starts along with Nginx).
-   * This is a fast and lightweight tool for simplifying web application integration into Nginx.
-   * It adds many production-grade features, such as process monitoring, administration and status inspection.
-   * It replaces (G)Unicorn, Thin, Puma, uWSGI.
-   * Node.js users: [watch this 4 minute intro video](http://vimeo.com/phusionnl/review/84945384/73fe7432ee) to learn why it's cool and useful.

-Auxiliary services and tools:

- * Redis 2.6, through [Rowan's Redis PPA](https://launchpad.net/~rwky/+archive/redis).
-Disabed by default.
- * Memcached.
-Disabled by default.
- * [Pups](https://github.com/SamSaffron/pups), a lightweight tool for bootstrapping images.

 <a name="memory_efficiency"></a>
 ### Memory efficiency

-Passenger-docker is very lightweight on memory.
+Peter is very lightweight on memory.
 In its default configuration, it only uses 10 MB of memory (the memory consumed by bash, runit, sshd, syslog-ng, etc).

-<a name="image_variants"></a>
-### Image variants

-Passenger-docker consists of several images, each one tailor made for a specific user group.

-**Ruby images**

- * `phusion/passenger-ruby19` - Ruby 1.9.
- * `phusion/passenger-ruby20` - Ruby 2.0.
- * `phusion/passenger-ruby21` - Ruby 2.1.

-**Node.js and Meteor images**

- * `phusion/passenger-nodejs` - Node.js 0.11.

-**Other images**

- * `phusion/passenger-full` - Contains everything in the above images.
-Ruby, Python, Node.js, all in a single image for your convenience.
- * `phusion/passenger-customizable` - Contains only the base system, as described in "What's included?".
-Ruby, Python and Node.js are not preinstalled.
-This image is meant to be further customized through your Dockerfile.
-For example, using this image you can create a custom image that contains only Ruby 2.0, Ruby 2.1 and Node.js.

-In the rest of this document we're going to assume that the reader will be using `phusion/passenger-full`, unless otherwise stated.
-Simply substitute the name if you wish to use another image.

 <a name="inspecting_the_image"></a>
 ## Inspecting the image

 To look around in the image, run:

-    docker run -rm -t -i phusion/passenger-full bash -l
+    docker run -rm -t -i eljojo/peter bash -l

 You don't have to download anything manually.
 The above command will automatically pull the passenger-docker image from the Docker registry.